ishandongol/ishandongol.github.io/_portfolio/sajilorecharge.md

 ---
 title: 'Sajilo Recharge'
 subTitle: 'Less Time for Recharge, More Time for Fun.'
-excerpt: 'Sajilo Recharge is an Application for Android™ that scans the recharge card for pin numbers and runs the USSD code.
-You can download Sajilo Recharge form Google Play.'
+excerpt: 'Sajilo Recharge is an Application for Android™ that scans the recharge card and runs the USSD code.'
 coverImage: '/assets/media/playstore.png'
 role: 'Initiator | Lead Developer'
 duration: 'Ongoing'
+order: 2
 teamMembers:
   - Ishan Dongol
 tag: